ZeroIntensity/pointers.py/docs/under_the_hood.md

 def move(self, data: Pointer[T]) -> None:
     """Move data to the allocated memory."""
     if self.freed:
-        raise MemoryError("memory has been freed")
+        raise FreedMemoryError("memory has been freed")

     bytes_a = (ctypes.c_ubyte * sys.getsizeof(~data)) \
         .from_address(data.address)